ahhbiasa/Graph-Theory_Coding-Project-Task/README.md

 ```py
 import itertools
 ```
-This module is used to generate permutations of nodes, which helps in exploring all possible routes.
+`itertools`: This module provides functions that help with efficient looping.
+In this case, we use `itertools.permutations()` to generate all possible orderings of nodes for checking all possible paths in the TSP.

 ### 1.1.2 TSP Function Definition
 ``` py
 def tsp(n, edges, start_node):
 ```
 This function takes the number of nodes, the list of edges, and the starting node as input.
+- `n`: The number of nodes in the graph.
+- `edges`: A list of tuples, where each tuple represents an edge between two nodes with a cost (e.g., `(edge_number, node1, node2, cost)`).
+- `start_node`: The node from which the TSP journey starts and ends.

 ### 1.1.3 Adjacency Matrix and Edge Map
 ```py
     adj_matrix = [[float('inf')] * n for _ in range(n)]
     edge_map = {}
 ```
-- `adj_matrix`: A 2D list initialized with infinity (`float('inf')`) to represent the cost between nodes.
-It will be updated with actual edge costs.
+- `adj_matrix`: A 2D list representing the cost to travel between any two nodes.
+Initially, all distances are set to infinity (`float('inf')`) because no edges have been defined yet.
+The matrix will eventually hold the travel costs between nodes.
-- `edge_map`: A dictionary to map edges to their names.
+- `edge_map`: A dictionary that maps pairs of nodes to the name of the edge between them.
+This helps retrieve which edges are used in the best route.

 ### 1.1.4 Populating the Adjacency Matrix and Edge Map
 ```py